barbazul/1kfa/mod_guide_gm.md

  * 9-hour
  * 30-hour

-The stories you will tell by playing 1kFA are told in 3 parts: beginning, middle, and end.
+The stories you will tell by playing A Thousand Faces of Adventure are told in 3 parts: beginning, middle, and end.

 If you've played other RPGs that *don't have endings*, ones that go on for months or even years, this might seem weird to you.
 Don't worry, try out a 9-hour campaign and see the results.
 You may find your doubts erased.

-1kFA is designed to tell a particular kind of story.
+This game is designed to tell a particular kind of story.
 It's called *The Hero's Journey*.

 *The Hero's Journey* is a skeleton upon which many successful and popular movies and books are arranged: Star Wars, Lord of the Rings, The Breakfast Club, Die Hard, Beowulf, Forgetting Sarah Marshall, the list goes on.
-To help you execute a successful and popular *campaign*, 1kFA gives the GM *Journey points* and *Shadow points* and specific rules for using them.
+To help you execute a successful and popular *campaign*, the GM is given *Journey points* and *Shadow points* and specific rules for using them.

 The main premise of *The Hero's Journey* is, characters start out in a figurative "ordinary world", they go to a "mysterious world", and finally,